How Major League Baseball Can Fix Its Attendance Problem

 In case you haven't heard, Major League Baseball attendance is down.
-It is down 8.6% overall and 2018 is seeing the worst attendance start since 2003.
+It is down 8.6% overall, and 2018 saw the worst attendance start since 2003.
 Is a less than 10% drop in fans actually showing up at the ballpark reason to panic?
-Consider this: MLB has not see more than a 2% change in attendance since 1995, a season that followed a World Series cancelling strike.
+Consider this: MLB has not seen more than a 2% change in attendance since 1995, a season that followed a World Series cancelling strike.
 The real reason to sound the alarm is that there is no apparent cause for the drop.

 What can MLB do to fix falling attendance?
 Here is a laundry list of actions baseball can take to bolster putting butts in the seats:

 - Baseball has been working on ways to decrease the length of a game.
-Ballgames have slowly creeped up in length until it exceeded the three hour mark.
+Ballgames have slowly crept up in length until it exceeded the three-hour mark.
 While fans like me love long games (extra inning for me means free baseball), most do not.
-Many take their youngsters to the game and three hours in a hard plastic seat for a 8 year old is an eternity.
-The pace of play rules implemented by the MLB have helped some.
+Many take their youngsters to the game and three hours in a hard plastic seat for an 8-year-old is an eternity.
+The pace of play rules implemented by the MLB has helped some.
 Batters must now keep one foot in the batter's box (instead of spending 90 seconds adjusting their cup and batting gloves), have a clock to keep the time between innings reasonable, and have the instantaneous intentional walk that shaves a minute or two off of each game, and limiting manager/catcher trips to the mound.
 Baseball needs to do better, setting a goal of two hours and thirty minutes for an average game.
-A pitch clock would be helpful, as would demanding that relief pitchers be ready to pitch as soon as they exit the bullpen and do away with the on-mound warm up tosses during pitching changes (injury related changes exempt).
+A pitch clock would be helpful, as would demanding that relief pitchers be ready to pitch as soon as they exit the bullpen and do away with the on-mound warm-up tosses during pitching changes (injury-related changes exempt).

 - Many parking lots for MLB stadiums are run by a company other than the team or stadium owner.
 Those entities are out to make money, and lots of it in a short period of time.
 Nothing is more disheartening for a hard working parent to rack his brain figuring out if he can afford to take his family to the ballpark, and when he finally scrapes enough together, gets hit with a $15 parking fee (or more for many parks).
 It is the equivalent to charging shoppers to park at the mall.